inf112-v21/Decidophobia/README.md

 ## Known bugs
 * There are bugs related to the boardcamera when changing the size of the gameScreen the camera can get moved off the board.
 * When delivering PowerDown instead of cards when playing more than 1, ConcurrentModificationException is thrown.
+* Sometimes when all players are ready, the game crashes for the host.
+* If a player edits his nickname when another sends his changed nickname in, the whole lobby gets updated and the changes
+  from the first player dissapears.
+The cause is that when a change arrives at the lobby the whole lobbyTable gets updated.